- ABOUT US

 Standard SIT scholarships for all RPCVs will remain in place, while those who returned home due to the COVID-19 pandemic will be offered the additional scholarship benefits for SIT master’s programs starting between 2020 and 2022.
 Prospective students may apply here.
 A full list of SIT master’s programs is below.

-- Teaching English to Speakers of Other Languages (TESOL) (Low-Residency)
+- Teaching English to Speakers of Other Languages (TESOL) (Part-time hybrid)

 - Climate Change and Global Sustainability (Global)